khazarkhorrami/Audio_Text_Complexity_Analysis/README.md

 This repository is configured to replicate the baseline results for DCASE 2022 Challenge Task 6b using a TensorFlow implementation.

-The baseline system of the task is from the following repository:
+The baseline system of the task is originally implemented in the following repository:

 https://github.com/xieh97/dcase2022-audio-retrieval